Keyfactor/azurekeyvault-orchestrator/README.md

 #### Generate an Access Token

-For authenticating to Azure via our App Registration, we will need to generate an access token.
+For authenticating to Azure via App Registration/Service Principal, we will need to generate an access token.

 1) Navigate to the App Registration we created earlier, in Azure Active Directory.
 1) Select "Certificates & Secrets" from the left menu.